National Children's Dental Health Month

 How Does the KDA Help Improve Children's Dental Health?

-In 2017, the KDA held its annual Drawing Contest, as well as the third annual Children’s Dental Health Month Class Project Contest – and ALL third grade students in Kansas were invited to participate!
+In 2017, the KDA held its annual Drawing Contest, as well as the fourth annual Children’s Dental Health Month Class Project Contest – and ALL third grade students in Kansas were invited to participate!